rfleischer93/Feeding-preferences-microbiota-and-immunity-in-vampire-bats/README.md

 # Feeding-preferences-microbiota-and-immunity-in-vampire-bats

-This repository contains R code and data for our manuscript:
+This repository contains R code and data for our manuscript (submitted):

 "Human land-use changes induce dietary and gut microbial shifts linked to immunity in vampire bats with implications for host health"